 - 2 tsp cajun spices (salt, paprika, cayenne, ground cumin, garlic powder, pepper, oregano, thyme)

 - 2 tsp white wine vinegar

 - 4 tsp olive oil

 - Generously brush the venison steaks with oil, then season and rub all over with the Cajun spices.

 - In a very hot pan, ribbed griddle plate or BBQ, sear the steaks on each side to the degree you prefer.

 - Once cooked, remove the steaks from the pan and allow to rest for 2 to 3 minutes.
-Slice the steak at an angle and place onto the plates.
+Slice the steak at an angle, about half a centimetre thick.

 - Depending on how rare you like your meat, you can put the slices back in the pan to cook through a bit more.
 In winter we serve with gravy instead of gherkin dressing.

 - For a cold, summer dish with the gherkin dressing: Skin, de-seed and finely dice the tomato.
 Chop the parsley and keep to one side.
 Finely dice the gherkins and shallots and mix well with the baby capers, vinegar and olive oil.
 Season to taste and add in the tomato and parsley.
 Spoon a generous serving of the dressing over the steaks and serve straight away.